Abstract: Designing satellite constellation systems involves complex

 or spatially varying regional-coverage requirements.
 This paper introduces

-a new general approach to design an optimal constellation pattern that satisfies
+a new general approach to design an optimal constellation pattern that

-formalized circular convolution relationship is first used to derive a baseline
+subconstellations.
+The formalized circular convolution relationship is

-Next, a novel method based on binary integer linear programming is developed,
+binary integer linear programming is developed, which aims to optimally

-which aims to optimally design a constellation pattern with the minimum number
+design a constellation pattern with the minimum number of satellites.
+This

-achieve optimal constellation patterns for general problem settings that
+patterns for general problem settings that the baseline method cannot achieve.

-to demonstrate the value of the proposed new approach.
+Five illustrative examples are analyzed to demonstrate the value of the

 @article{Lee2020,